flybywiresim/docs/docs/fbw-a32nx/faq.md

     Just make sure to search for existing issues first before creating a new one.

 ??? info "Q: Why is my version not the same as what I see others using?"
-    We have two versions: Stable and Development
+    We have two versions: Stable and Development.

     **Stable**